Bergen County, New Jersey, Decedent Real Estate Matters Lawyer

 As related to spousal death, in certain jurisdictions being a surviving spouse does not automatically entitle the surviving spouse to acquire all of the assets that were in the decedent’s name alone where there are surviving children of the decedent and there is no last will and testament.
 As an example, a surviving spouse may only be entitled to one-half of the decedent’s assets and the children of the decedent the other half.
 It is to be noted that this does not mean only “children” born of the marriage between the decedent and the surviving spouse.
 They include children born of other marriages, and adopted and acknowledged persons.
 Further, this includes both adults and minors.

-Contact a New Jersey Estates Lawyer Today
+Contact A New Jersey Estates Lawyer Today

 The bottom line is that if you need an attorney to handle any decedent real estate matters on your behalf, you’re in the right place.
-Contact the Law Office of E. Gregory M. Cannarozzi today to schedule your initial consultation with our dedicated estate law firm.
+Contact the Law Office of E. Gregory M. Cannarozzi online today to schedule your initial consultation with our dedicated estate law firm.